thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse.md

  * AppInitializer.java Class - This is used to register Dispatcher servlet, some libraries added in pom.xml to use it by extending that library in this class.
    * This will work like web.xml, where any url pattern is send url servlet.
    * Here we have to add some override methods.
 Here we do servlet mappings
- * AppConfig class - for Creating Beans and Configuration and Component Scan.
+ * AppConfig class (Configuration Class) - for Creating Beans and Configuration and Component Scan.
 This take cares of IOC and DI.
 Following annotations will be used in this class
    * @Configuration : Defines configuratoin of spring beans (object)
    * @ComponentScan : Scans for the @Component and create spring beans
    * @EnableWebMvc : This will enable MVC functionality (like dispatcher servlet loading) This will work with Jackson library added in Pom.xml to convert json to java and vice versa